asciinema/asciinema/README.md

 the location of this file is `$HOME/.config/asciinema/config`.

-When you first run `asciinema`, local API token is generated and saved in the file.
+When you first run `asciinema`, local API token is generated and saved in the file (unless the file already exists).
 It looks like this:

     [api]
     token = d5a2dce4-173f-45b2-a405-ac33d7b70c5f